One Piece vs Two Piece Toilet – A Comparison Review

 - More compact in size.
 A space saving toilet for small bathrooms.

 - Cannot replace toilet tank or bowl separately.
-Once you break the porcelain, you need a new replacement for the whole toilet.
+Once you break any part of the porcelain, you need a new replacement for the whole toilet.

 - Heavy and bulky to install.
 But when secured to the toilet flange, the job is 90% done.
 So in this regard, it may also deem as an advantage to some people.